ostegm/dispo-prep-agent/README.md

 ## Next Steps

-- Cleanup use of configurable in graph.py
+- Cleanup use of configurable in graph.py - configure max sections, collection to use, number of queries per section, etc.
-- Use send api for section json formatting https://github.com/langchain-ai/report-mAIstro/blob/4751052afb78df50a0275e1ed7c5e45940bbb1ed/src/report_maistro/graph.py#L128C1-L147C10
 - Convert my back medical record summary to a injury related to this case and index.
 - Checkout email from Nick https://mail.google.com/mail/u/0/#inbox/FMfcgzQZTCjdhFBklTDhxZQBJFsvFBjt